 Luis Omar Salinas

-Zyskander Jaimot has penned the following introduction for those readers who are not familiar with the work of Luis Omar Salinas:
+Zyskander Jaimot graciously penned the following introduction to the work of Luis Omar Salinas:

 attention must be paid to Luis Omar Salinas.
 His credits and awards would take

 several pages to print out and can be found on the web, in volumes of his own